-- Where other drivers involved in causing the accident?
+- Were other drivers involved in causing the accident?

-Negotiating with the Insurance Company after a Truck Accident
+Negotiating With the Insurance Company After the Accident

-If in the end, the fault has been placed on the truck driver, a claim is still not cut and dry.
-Any time an insurance company begins the negotiating process, they have one goal in mind, to keep the cost of the claim as low as possible.
-This is a direct conflict with what should be the goals of the injured party, which is to make sure that they are treated fairly and compensated as such.
+If, in the end, the fault has been placed on the truck driver, a claim is still not cut and dry.
+Any time an insurance company begins the negotiation process, they have one goal in mind: to keep the cost of the claim as low as possible.
+This is a direct conflict with your lawyer’s goal, which is to make sure you receive fair compensation for your injuries.

 Personal injury negotiations can be brutal, and it becomes more challenging if the value of your case is worth a large sum of money.
 The negotiations between your attorney and the insurance company can take a considerable amount of time, and if they cannot reach an agreement, the next step is a lawsuit.